opendistro-for-elasticsearch/opendistro-build/elasticsearch/README.md

 ### Running a build

-Make sure you are in the docker folder.
+Make sure you are in the directory elasticsearch/docker.

 Run
 ```